Shweta2024/LLD/Design Patterns/Creational Design Patterns/Singleton Pattern/singleton.md

 3. Static attribute (to store the instance of the class)
 4. Logic: if instance ----> return it; otherwise create an instance and store it and then return.

+To implement the getInstance() method, we need to create a static variable of the class.
+This variable will hold the instance of the class.
+We'll initialize this variable to null.
+The getInstance() method will check if the instance is null.
+If it is null, it'll create a new instance and assign it to the static instance variable.
+Finally, it'll return the instance variable.
+This is called ``lazy initialization``.

 ```java

 public class ConnectionPool{